olexiim/tsp/README.md

     create a method class that inherited from the BasicMethod class (methods/tsp/basicmethod.py).
 You should place a new method's file to the folder of the problem (methods/tsp).
-When you finished creating your method it will be allowed in the TSP Problem Solver main window.
+When you finished creating your method it will be accessible in the TSP Problem Solver main window.
 For more details please refer a method template in methods/tsp/method_template.py file.

 Tips of how to create your own state neighborhoods.